+Churches of Kottayam district are the pilgrimage centres for the people of India and abroad as well.
+Moreover, the festivals celebrated every year attract a flock of people to these churches.
 There are a number of churches located in Kottayam District.
 The churches are the major pilgrimage centres for the Christians.
-In Kottayam, he churches are constructed keeping in mind the tradition and the history of India.
+In Kottayam, the churches are constructed keeping in mind the tradition and the history of India.
 Some of the churches are traced by the regular visitors and the tourists from all corners of India and abroad as well.
+They are:

-In addition to these churches, a church at Mannanam is located in Kottayam.
+St. Joseph’s Church: In addition to these churches, a church at Mannanam is located in Kottayam.
 This church is known by the name of St. Joseph and is reckoned as one of the major pilgrim centres of Kottayam.
 This church is the restorer of the mortal remains of Fr.
 Chavara Kuriakose Elias.
-A flock of travelers visit to pay their gratitude and prayers to the tomb.
+A flock of travellers visit to pay their gratitude and prayers to the tomb.
 This is regarded as sacred place for the Christian.

-, St. George`s Church located at Aruvithura was built by St. Thomas and was reconstructed in the 16th century A.D.
-Celebration of the feast of Aruvithura Church was arranged in April every year.
-Manarcad Church is another important pilgrimage centre of Kottayam.
-This church is known for the Ettu Noympu feast that is celebrated for eight days.
+Manarcad Church: Manarcad Church is another important pilgrimage centre of Kottayam.
+This church is known for the ‘Ettu Noympu’ feast that is celebrated for 8 days.
 During this time, a huge mass of pilgrims come to celebrate the festival here.

-The St. George`s Orthodox Church, Puthupally is said to be the construction of the Kings of Thekkumkur during their ruling tenure in Vennimala.
-This church is situated at the centre of the temples of Kadamuri, Iravinelloor, Vennimala and Vazhakkulam.
-Ahuge mass of people and pilgrims come to enjoy the feast during the month of May.
-Another ancient church of Kottayam is Athirampuzha dedicated to St. Mary.
+Athirampuzha Church: Another ancient church of Kottayam is Athirampuzha dedicated to St. Mary.
 This church was constructed in 1080 A.D.
-The statue of Sebastian is established here in the church and it is the five day feast of Sebastian for which a huge mass gather here.
+The statue of Sebastian is established here in the church and it is the 5 day feast of Sebastian for which a huge mass gather here.
 The festival is celebrated with great merriment with the lightning of fireworks.